37-ecat Product Catalog

 Proposition 65 is a California law that requires companies to provide warnings to the public about exposure risks for certain chemicals in their products.
 Proposition 65 currently contains requirements for certain specific PFAS, including perfluorooctanoic acid (PFOA), perfluorooctanoic sulfonate (PFOS), and perfluorononanoic acid (PFNA).
 In contrast, the EU PFAS restriction proposal focuses on restricting PFAS as a broad chemical class (rather than simply requiring warnings for specific PFAS).

-The US State of Minnesota has enacted a PFAS in products law (Minnesota Statutes Section 116.943) that is similar in scope to Maine’s law, but with different compliance dates.
-Specifically, Minnesota’s law requires manufacturers to report to the Minnesota Pollution Control Agency (MPCA) on intentionally added PFAS in products by January 1, 2026, with reporting requirements that are similar to what is specified in Maine’s law.
-In addition, the Minnesota law restricts the sale, offer for sale, and distribution for sale of all products containing intentionally added PFAS starting January 1, 2032, unless the MPCA has determined the PFAS use to be a CUU (the law also has earlier restrictions for specific consumer products, such as cookware and cosmetics, that are not applicable to FST).
+The US State of Minnesota has enacted a PFAS in products law (Minnesota Statutes Section 116.943) that has some similarities to Maine’s law.
+Minnesota’s law requires manufacturers to report to the Minnesota Pollution Control Agency (MPCA) on intentionally added PFAS in products by January 1, 2026.
+In addition, the Minnesota law restricts the sale, offer for sale, and distribution for sale of all products containing intentionally added PFAS starting January 1, 2032, unless the MPCA has determined the PFAS use to be a CUU (the law also has earlier restrictions for specific consumer products, such as cookware and cosmetics, that are not applicable to Freudenberg Sealing Technologies).